YouHaveTrouble/minecraft-optimization/README.md

     loot-tables: true
 ```

 Default value of this option forces the newly generated maps to look for unexplored structure, which are usually in not yet generated chunks.
 Setting this to true makes it so maps can lead to the structures that were discovered earlier.
-If you don't change this to `true` you may experience the server hanging or crashing when generating new treasure maps.
+If you don't change this to `true` you may experience the server hanging or crashing when generating new treasure maps. `villager-trade` is for maps traded by villagers and loot-tables refers to anything that generates loot dynamically like treasure chests, dungeon chests, etc.

 #### grass-spread-tick-rate